New to UT Online

 Culminating Activity (Thesis or Project) - 6 hours

 The Judith Herb College of Education offers three different graduate degrees in early childhood education.
-Each program is designed collaboratively by the student and a faculty advisor in order to best meet the needs of the student.
+Each program is designed collaboratively by the student and a faculty adviser in order to best meet the needs of the student.
 Applications are accepted throughout the year.
 The University of Toledo is regionally accredited by the North Central Association (NCA) and is authorized to offer degrees online.

 For information please contact:

-Interim Chair Early Childhood, Physical & Special Education
+Early Childhood, Physical & Special Education

 Phone: 419.530.7736 with any course specific questions.